-As the Manager of New Initiatives, Fatima Bahja is responsible for writing and preparing proposals, tracking new and existing grant opportunities, and managing research projects for ICFJ.
+As the Researcher & Coordinator, Fatima Bahja is responsible for writing and preparing proposals, tracking new and existing grant opportunities, and managing research projects for ICFJ.

 She joined ICFJ because of her interest in empowering journalists to navigate a fast-changing field and tell credible and important stories.
 She helped launch ICFJ’s first-ever global study on the adoption of new technologies by journalists and newsrooms.